sinafattahi/blockchain-based-plagiarism-detection-system/README.md

-how to run the code:

-npx hardhat node

-npx hardhat compile

-npx hardhat run scripts/deploy.js --network localhost

-npm run dev

 <!-- semantic query -->

 <!-- I want to give you some sentences and I want you to change them semantically and i want each sentence in one line.
 convert each sentence to another sentence not 2 or more sentences -->

-This response provides a `README.md` file in English, detailing the operational workflow based on the information available in the sources.
-Since the sources provide specific command-line instructions for execution, the workflow is focused on the setup and running of the project's source code (`src`).

-***

 # README.md